Error Analysis of Krylov Subspace approximation Based on IDR($s$) Method for Matrix Function Bilinear Forms: Introduction

-Therefore, we seek a more cost-effective alternative and intend to investigate the use of the Induced Dimension Reduction method (IDR($s$)) method for this class of problems.
-IDR($s$) is a Krylov subspace method commonly used to solve linear systems.
-The IDR($s$) method was first proposed in 1979 and published by Sonneveld in 1980 \cite{bouyghf2023,rendel2013,saad1992,Sonneveld2012}.
-Du et al. combined QMR with the IDR($s$) method to devise an improved iterative scheme called QMR-IDR($s$) \cite{Du2011a}.
-Subsequently, Du, Sogabe, Yu and others extended the IDR($s$) approach to a block version, enabling efficient solution of large nonsymmetric linear systems with multiple right-hand sides \cite{Du2011}.
-Astudillo and van Gijzen further generalized IDR($s$) to linear matrix equations $\sum_{j = 1}^k A_jXB_j^\top = C$, presenting fixed-point and inexact fixed-point iterations \cite{Astudillo2016}.
-The algorithm has also been used for eigenvalue computations: while the generalized Hessenberg decomposition fails to explicitly deliver approximate eigenvectors, Astudillo and van Gijzen derived a standard Hessenberg decomposition that resolves the conflict between eigenvector accuracy and computational efficiency \cite{Astudillo2019}, and then extended it to solve quadratic eigenvalue problems \cite{Astudillo17,Olaf2011}.
-Motivated by these advances, we aim to adapt IDR($s$) to the computation of bilinear forms involving matrix functions.
+Therefore, we seek a more cost-effective alternative and intend to investigate the use of the Induced Dimension Reduction (IDR($s$)) method for this class of problems.
+The IDR($s$) method is an iterative algorithm widely used for solving the system of linear equations.
+Following its introduction, researchers have developed various variants, such as IDR($s$)-biortho \cite{VanGijzen2011}, QMR-IDR($s$) \cite{Du2011a,Gijzen2014} and IDR($s$)-Ritz \cite{Simoncini10}.
+In practical applications, Sangers and van Gijzen \cite{SANGERS2015} successfully applied IDR($s$) to detect link-based spam in web graphs by solving large-scale singular linear systems derived from the Google matrix.
+Furthermore, IDR($s$) has been extended to eigenvalue computation using a generalized Hessenberg decomposition \cite{Zemke10,Gutknecht2013}.
+Additionally, these developments encourage numerical methods for other matrix computational problems \cite{rendel2013}.
+Yet, such extensions cannot directly yield high-precision eigenvectors for the standard eigenvalue problem.
+To overcome this limitation, Astudillo and van Gijzen proposed an improved variant based on a standard Hessenberg decomposition \cite{Astudillo2019}, which enhanced the accuracy of eigenvector approximations while maintaining computational efficiency, and further extended the approach to solving quadratic eigenvalue problems \cite{Astudillo17,Olaf2011}.
+Motivated by these advances about the standard Hessenberg decomposition, we aim to adapt the IDR($s$) method to the computation of the bilinear form involving matrix functions.
 In this paper, we first present the extension of the IDR($s$) method to compute matrix function problems.